-A Virginia transfer on death deed is a legal document completed by a real estate owner during their lifetime to immediately transfer their property to a beneficiary when they pass away.
+A Virginia transfer on death deed is a legal document completed by a real estate owner to transfer their property to a named beneficiary when they pass away.
 This document allows a decedent’s title to be transferred without probate or a will, both of which would involve court administration and additional expenditure.

-A transfer on death deed does not affect the owner’s right to convey the property to another party and can be revoked by the owner filing a revocatory instrument.
+The execution of a transfer on death deed does not affect the owner’s right to convey the property to another party, and the deed can be voided by the owner through a revocatory instrument.
 Once the deed takes effect, the named beneficiary will inherit the property, subject to all outstanding encumbrances, debts, and obligations at the time of death.

 - Statutes: Title 55.1, Chapters 1 – 11 (Property and Conveyances) and Title 64.2, Chapters 6, Article 5 (Uniform Real Property Transfer on Death Act)